Pierre Sauvage: Documentary filmmaker

-Sauvage is best known for his 1989-2023 feature documentary Weapons of the Spirit, which tells the story of what the film calls a "conspiracy of goodness": how a Christian mountain community in Nazi-occupied France took in and saved five thousand Jews, including Sauvage and his parents.
+Sauvage is best known for his 1989-2025 feature documentary, Weapons of the Spirit, which tells the story of what the film calls a "conspiracy of goodness": how a Christian mountain community in Nazi-occupied France took in and saved five thousand Jews, including Sauvage and his parents.
 Sauvage himself was born in this unique Christian oasis—the area of Le Chambon-sur-Lignon—at a time when much of his family was being tortured and murdered in the Nazi death camps.
 But it was only at the age of 18 that he learned that he and his family were Jewish and survivors of the Holocaust.

+Of Weapons of the Spirit, Samantha Power, then U.S. Ambassador to the United Nations, said publicly at a screening: "I’ve seen the film several times, but what is striking about re-watching it is that the questions it asks—both of its subjects and of its viewers—always feel profoundly relevant.
+Today, as you will see, is no exception."
+Tom Shales of the Washington Post wrote: "An absolutely extraordinary story about matter-of-fact heroes.
+In a hundred years, it is likely to be timely still."

-Weapons of the Spirit won numerous awards, including the prestigious DuPont-Columbia Award in Broadcast Journalism—sharing the documentary award with Ken Burns' The Civil War series).
-The film had a 50-city theatrical release, received two national prime-time broadcasts on PBS in 1990—accompanied by Bill Moyers' probing interview of the filmmaker—and remains one of the most widely used documentary teaching tools on the Holocaust.
-A remastered wide-screen edition of the film will be released in 2023.
+The film won numerous awards, including the prestigious DuPont-Columbia Award in Broadcast Journalism—sharing the documentary award with Ken Burns' The Civil War series.
+The film had a 50-city theatrical release, received two national prime-time broadcasts on PBS in 1990—accompanied by Bill Moyers' probing interview of the filmmaker—and remains one of the most widely used documentary teaching tools on the Holocaust, both in its full-length version and in an abridged Classroom Version.
+A remastered wide-screen edition of the film will finally be released in 2025.